-The third-largest province in terms of population, B.C. — as most call it — is nevertheless over three thousand miles from Canada’s major cities of Toronto, Montreal and Ottawa, and has evolved a somewhat distinct culture as a result.
+The third-largest province in terms of population, British Columbia is located over three thousand miles from Canada’s major cities of Toronto, Montreal and Ottawa, and has evolved a somewhat distinct culture as a result.
 The large coastal city of Vancouver and its surrounding suburbs are British Columbia’s dominant population centres, while the interior and north remain far more rural.

 Note: This chapter provides a broad overview on British Columbia.
 For information on things to see and do in British Columbia, see the British Columbia tourism chapter.

 The coast of British Columbia is a jagged mess of fjords, rocky coves and sandy beaches, with numerous islands crumbling off the edges.
-The two largest of these is the massive Vancouver Island in the south, home to the provincial capital of Victoria, and the more remote, but still populated, Haida Gwaii archipelago to the north (previously known as the Queen Charolette Islands).
+The largest of these is the massive Vancouver Island in the south, home to the provincial capital of Victoria, followed by the more remote, but still populated, Haida Gwaii archipelago to the north (previously known as the Queen Charolette Islands).
 Between the Coast Mountains on the west coast and the Columbia and Rocky Mountains in the east (which form the province’s border with Alberta), much of B.C.’s interior plateau is comprised of flatter terrain used for farming.

 Mainland British Columbians usually speak of their province in terms of two broad regions: the Lower Mainland, containing the southwestern Vancouver peninsula and its surrounding suburbs, and the Interior, which is everywhere else.
 Northern British Columbia is usually considered a distinct area as well, and like most parts of northern Canada tends to be the most sparsely populated.
-The vast majority of citizens dwell in the Lower Mainland, though decent-sized communities can be found in almost every region of the province.
+The vast majority of citizens dwell in the Lower Mainland.

-What we now know as “British Columbia” was originally two distinct colonies; the British colony of Vancouver Island, which was discovered by English and Spanish navigators in the late 18th century, and the mainland territory of New Caledonia, which was settled around the same time by fur traders who had either migrated west from Britain’s eastern Canadian colonies, or north from the United States.
-An enormously difficult place to visit before the advent of airplanes or railroads, the two colonies housed only a very small number of white settlers, and much of the population remained indigenous.
-An 1858 gold rush flooded the land with new settlers.
-Many stayed to become full-time miners or loggers.
+What we now know as “British Columbia” was originally two distinct colonies; the British colony of Vancouver Island, which was discovered by English and Spanish navigators in the late 18th century, and the mainland territory of New Caledonia, which was colonized around the same time by fur traders who had either migrated west from Britain’s eastern Canadian colonies, or north from the United States.
+An enormously difficult place to visit before the advent of airplanes or railroads, for decades the two colonies housed only a very small number of white settlers, and much of the population remained indigenous.
+An 1858 gold rush flooded the land with newcomers, however, and many stayed to become full-time miners or loggers.

-After a brief period of joint U.S.-British rule, during which the region was known as the Oregon Territory, in 1866 the Island and mainland were merged into a single political unit known as British Columbia.
+After a brief period of joint U.S.-British rule, during which the region was known as the Oregon Territory, in 1866 the Island and mainland were merged into a single political unit called British Columbia.
 After Ontario, Quebec, Nova Scotia and New Brunswick merged to form the Dominion of Canada in 1867, both British and Canadian elites quickly put pressure on B.C. to join as well.
 British Columbia agreed to become Canada’s sixth province in 1871, with the promise of a trans-Canadian railroad to unite east with west helping seal the deal.

 The 19th and 20th centuries saw advancements in industry and transportation that allowed British Columbia to become one of North America’s natural resource hubs, trading lumber, minerals and fish across the continent.
 A booming economy spawned dozens of new cities and drew thousands of immigrants from all over the world, including many from Asia, which is relatively nearby.
-In modern times, B.C. has mostly abandoned its resource-based economy in favour of service industries like retail, tourism and technology, though 25 per cent of the provincial GDP is still drawn from chopping trees or mining rocks.
+In modern times, B.C. has mostly abandoned its resource-based economy in favour of service industries like retail, tourism and software design, though 25 per cent of the provincial GDP is still drawn from logging or mining.

 Most British Columbians claim to come from Vancouver, but the city itself is not terribly large.
-Housing less than 600,000 people, it’s only the country’s eighth-largest city, behind such powerhouses as Winnipeg and Mississauga.
-It’s only when you incorporate the population of Vancouver’s less famous surrounding cities, such as Surrey, Burnaby and Richmond that the “Greater Vancouver” population climbs to over a million.
+Housing less than 600,000 people, it’s only the country’s eighth-largest city, behind less renowned places like Winnipeg and Mississauga.
+It’s only when you include the population of Vancouver’s surrounding cities, like Surrey, Burnaby and Richmond that the population of “Greater Vancouver” climbs to over a million.

-A scenic, oceanfront city, Vancouver is the epicentre of Canadian trade with Pacific nations, as well as a popular destination for cruise ships, border-crossing Americans and other varieties of tourists.
-Proximity to Asia has also contributed to the city’s racial diversity, and Vancouver’s Chinese, Korean and Indian populations have visibly skyrocketed in recent years, giving the city a unique multicultural character that exerts its influence on everything from food to festivals.
+A scenic, oceanfront city, Vancouver is the epicenter of Canadian trade with Pacific nations, as well as a popular destination for Asian shoppers, American cruise ships, Australian skiers, and other eclectic types of tourist.
+Proximity to Asia has also contributed to the city’s racial diversity, and Vancouver’s Chinese, Korean and Indian populations have visibly skyrocketed in recent years, giving the city a unique multicultural character that can be seen in Vancouver’s rich food scene and numerous ethnic festivals.
 Like Toronto, Vancouver’s visible minority population is now over 40 per cent, and in some neighbourhoods the English language may be rarely seen or heard.